holosoe/id-server/README.md

 TODO: Env vars

 Use the correct node version.
+For nvm users...

         nvm use

 Use the correct python version.
+For conda users...

     conda activate py3.10